official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 of the campaign.
 Anything smaller risked being compared adversely to the UK’s contribution to the liberation of Kuwait in 1991.

-120

-The Report of the Iraq Inquiry•  The MOD saw a significant military contribution as a means of influencing
+*  The MOD saw a significant military contribution as a means of influencing
-•  Mr Blair and Mr Hoon wanted to keep open the option of contributing significant
+*  Mr Blair and Mr Hoon wanted to keep open the option of contributing significant

 US decisions.